-Accounts receivable primarily consist of amounts due from the Pennsylvania Department of Education and KIPP Administrative Services Corporation for Federal, state subsidy programs, and other receivables.
-Accounts receivable are stated at the amount management expects to collect from outstanding balances.
-As of June 30, 2023, no allowance for doubtful accounts was needed.
+Receivables primarily consist of amounts due from the Pennsylvania Department of Education (PDE) and KIPP Administrative Services Corporation for Federal, state subsidy programs, and other receivables.
+Receivables are stated at the amount management expects to collect from outstanding balances.
+As of June 30, 2024, no allowance for doubtful accounts was needed.